 RND Launch Day Webinar: On Monday, Nov.
 1, 2021, the FCC hosted a webinar providing information for callers and caller agents to register for and subscribe to the database.
 It also included a demonstration of how to query the database.
 A recording of the webinar and the powerpoint presentation shown during the event are now available.

 How to query the database: A caller enters a phone number they wish to call, and either the date the caller obtained consent from the consumer or the last date the caller was able to verify that the consumer was at that telephone number.
 Callers may query individual numbers (up to 50) or groups of numbers (up to 250,000).

 Query responses: The database will return one of three responses: "Yes," "No," or "No Data."

 - Yes — indicates the number has been disconnected, and possibly reassigned, after the date provided, and the caller should not call the number unless they have separate consent from the current holder of the number.

 - No — indicates the number has not been disconnected or reassigned and the caller can place the call provided they have obtained consent from the consumer, if consent is required under the TCPA.

-- No Data — indicates the queried number is not contained in the database and the date provided in the query is before the date all providers are required to report disconnected numbers to the Reassigned Numbers Database.
+- No Data — indicates the queried number is not contained in the database and the date provided in the query is before the date all providers were required to maintain records of disconnected numbers.